 Booking a Photo Safari to Africa is a once-in-a-lifetime experience for most people, the stuff of dreams.
-With the opportunity of seeing so many wondrous and breathtaking sights, you can expect to get hundreds of holiday snaps to show off to the folks back home.
+With the opportunity of seeing amazing wildlife and unique landscape, you can expect to get hundreds of winning wildlife photos to show off to the folks back home.

-Most regular safaris are based on packing as many sights into each trip as possible.
+Most African photo safari tours are based on packing as many sights into each trip as possible.
 Large groups of tourists that might urge the driver to move onto the next animal once they’ve taken some pictures.

 Photographic safaris are much more relaxed affairs, their only mission is to provide you with excellent photographic opportunities.
 Your guides will draw on all of their experiences to get you to the best places, at the best times of day to capture the finest images.